Industrial And Logistics

 Owners usually get the best value from metal building construction when the process is explicit instead of implied.
 These phases keep scope, field work, and turnover logic moving in the right order.

-3. Steel And Envelope Erection
+3. Steel Framing, Cladding, And Envelope Erection On The Georgetown Site

-4. Support-space Fit-out And Final Turnover
+4. Support-space Fit-out, Utility Connections, And Final Georgetown Turnover

 This sequence also makes closeout cleaner because turnover planning starts while active work is still progressing.
 By the time the site reaches punch and startup, the team already knows which readiness items must be complete for a usable handoff.